 Please email us with any question in regards to joining classes in progress.

-If you learned a style other than Yang it might be a challenge to merge your knowledge and experience with our curriculum and you most likely would have to start from a blank sheet again.
+If you learned a style other than the Yang or Chen Style it might be a challenge to merge your knowledge and experience with our curriculum and you most likely would have to start from a blank sheet again.

-Even within the Yang style there are distinct differences depending on the exact lineage in regards to form execution.
+Even within the Yang Style or Chen Style there are distinct differences depending on the exact lineage in regards to form execution.
 This is why it is important to choose a Tai Chi style or class carefully since once you settle on a specific style it is oftentimes best to stick with it - otherwise you might have to be willing to invest time & effort again in having to re-learn a few things.

 That all said - the only way knowing how close or how different the style you learned is from our curriculum can only be gained through participating in an appropriate class for your level of experience.